Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 The Issue With Antibiotic Resistance

 Antibiotic resistance is one of the most serious problems facing modern medicine.
-Unnecessary antibiotic prescriptions have started to lead to the proliferation of antibiotic-resistant bacteria, rendering available antibiotics less useful and effective in fighting illnesses when they are really needed.
+Unnecessary antibiotic prescriptions have started to lead to the proliferation of antibiotic-resistant bacteria, rendering available antibiotics less useful and effective in fighting illnesses when they are genuinely needed.

 what is antibiotic misuse